 - Blind-bake the pie crust in a 400°F. oven for 15 minutes with pie weights, then another 15 minutes until fully baked.
 Cool completely.

 - Dissolve the gelatin by sprinkling it over the water in a small bowl and let sit for 5 minutes.

-- In a medium saucepan, combine 1/2 cup of the sugar with the salt, cinnamon, allspice, nutmeg, cloves, egg yolks, milk, and pumpkin.
+- In a medium saucepan, combine ½ cup of the sugar with the salt, cinnamon, allspice, nutmeg, cloves, egg yolks, milk, and pumpkin.
 Whisk well and cook, stirring frequently, for 5-7 minutes, just until the mixture is hot and has thickened slightly, but hasn't come to a boil.

 - When the filling has cooled, beat the egg whites until soft peaks start to form.
-Continue beating, gradually adding the remaining 1/4 cup of sugar until stiff peaks form.
+Continue beating, gradually adding the remaining ¼ cup of sugar until stiff peaks form.

 - Gently fold the stiffened egg whites into the pumpkin mixture, then pour it into the cooled pie shell.
 Refrigerate at least 4 hours or overnight until firm, then top with sweetened whipped cream and dust with cinnamon for presentation.